ben-aaron188/rgpt3/paper/paper.md

 # Statement of need

-The GPT-3 model has pushed the boundaries the language abilities of artificially intelligent systems.
+The GPT-3 model has pushed the boundaries of the language abilities of artificially intelligent systems.
 Many tasks that were deemed unrealistic or too difficult for computational models are now deemed solvable [@vandermaas2021].
 Especially the performances of the model on